 Making the leap from horse rider to horse trainer was a gamble that paid off for Boyd.
 And there are people from all walks of life who brave similar transitions.
 But there are sadly many more who don’t take that leap.
-They have an idea to start a business, but they convince themselves they’re too young or too old – and they never get in the saddle.
+They have an idea to start a business but they convince themselves they’re too young or too old – and they never get on the saddle.

 I believe it’s never too late to join the entrepreneurial party.
 Founding a business can be your second, third – or hundredth act.

 HOFFMAN: I’m Reid Hoffman, founder of LinkedIn, partner at Greylock, and your host.
 And I believe it’s never too late to join the entrepreneurial party.
-Founding a business can be your second, third or hundredth act.
+Founding a business can be your second, third, or hundredth act.

 Entrepreneurship is plagued with unhelpful myths.
 Many of these are internalized stories we tell ourselves.
 And others are reinforced all around us.
 One of the most pervasive is that entrepreneurship is a young person’s game.
 This is not an assumption we make on this show or about our audience.
 Because it’s in no way true.

 It’s easy to be misled by the stories of the young genius Bill Gates, the fantastic wunderkind Mark Zuckerberg.
-But there are plenty of influential entrepreneurs who founded companies in their 30s, 40s and 50s.
-In fact, my producers have pointed out that if you Google “Entrepreneurs Who Started Later in Life,” my picture appears among the top results.
+But there are plenty of influential entrepreneurs who founded companies in their 30s, 40s, and 50s.
+In fact, my producers have pointed out that if you Google “Entrepreneurs Who Started Later in Life”, my picture appears among the top results.
 I suppose I was an ancient 30 when I started my first company, SocialNet, and a geriatric 35 when I launched LinkedIn.

 I spent years putting myself in positions that would prepare me to launch my own company.
 So I would argue that I wasn’t a “late-start” founder.
 I was in fact starting at the time that was right for me – and for the ideas I wanted to bring to life.
-It’s not just age that is a barrier; often it is your own self-doubt.
+It’s not just age that is a barrier, often it is your own self doubt.